PhilipK/BoilR/Readme.md

 * Add shortcuts to games from [Epic Games Store](https://www.epicgames.com/)
 * Add shortcuts to games from [Legendary](https://github.com/derrod/legendary)
+* Add shortcuts to games from [Itch.io](https://itch.io/app)
 * Download custom art for games from [SteamGridDB](https://www.steamgriddb.com/) for any custom steam shortcut.

 ## Very early alpha

 This tool is still in very early alpha, there are still lots of things to do.
-Currently it is only a cli and there are no recuring synchronizations (you have to manully run it or schedule the run yourself).
+Currently it is only a cli and there are no recuring synchronizations (you have to manually run it or schedule the run yourself).
-Also only Epic Games and Legendary are supported at the moment, but many more are planned.
+Also only Epic Games, Legendary and Itch.io are supported at the moment, but many more are planned.

 It is a Minimal Viable Product currently, I will update it with new features and bug fixes as I get time.